 Optimizing for Success in the Congenital Catheterization Laboratory

 Laura Downey, MD is an Associate Professor at Emory University in the Department of Anesthesiology and a pediatric cardiac anesthesiologist at Children’s Healthcare of Atlanta.
 She completed residency at Stanford University and pediatric and pediatric cardiac anesthesia fellowships at Boston Children’s Hospital.
 Her research focuses on understanding the role of fibrinogen and platelets in hemostasis in children after cardiopulmonary bypass surgery.
 She was awarded the 2019 Society for Pediatric Anesthesiology Young Investigators Grant to complete a clinical trial comparing fibrinogen concentrate to cryoprecipitate in neonates undergoing cardiac surgery.
 She was awarded the 2021 International Anesthesia Research Society Mentored Research Award to study platelet function in neonates.
-She is currently on the CCAS Board of Directors, a member of the CCAS Research Committee, Chair of the CCAS Hemostasis Interest Group, Chair of the subcommittee on Surveys for the SPA Research Society, and a member of the ASA Patient Blood Management Committee.
+She is currently on the CCAS Board of Directors, Chair of the CCAS Research Committee, a member of the CCAS Hemostasis Interest Group, and a member of the ASA Patient Blood Management Committee.
+She enjoys traveling, triathlons, and hiking with her dog and husband.

 Thursday, March 30, 2023